 Europe Fertilizers Market Analysis by Mordor Intelligence

-The Europe fertilizers market size is valued at USD 55.3 billion in 2025 and is forecast to reach USD 72.3 billion by 2030, expanding at a 5.51% CAGR.
+The Europe fertilizers market size is projected to grow from USD 28.82 billion in 2025 to USD 29.94 billion in 2026 and is forecast to reach USD 36.21 billion by 2031, registering a CAGR of 3.88% during the forecast period (2026–2031).
 Robust demand stems from the European Union’s Common Agricultural Policy eco-schemes, the Carbon Border Adjustment Mechanism, and investments in announced green-ammonia projects that will reconfigure nitrogen supply.
 Accelerated adoption of controlled-release and water-soluble products, growing investments in renewable energy–powered production, and the rebound in cereal acreage after the 2024 price rally further support growth.
 Producers face cost-side headwinds from natural-gas price volatility but are responding through vertical integration and renewable feedstock strategies.
 The Europe fertilizers market displays a fragmented concentration, with the top five firms controlling a minor share of the market size.

 Key Report Takeaways

-- Conventional formulations accounted for 86.9% of the Europe fertilizers market size in 2024 and specialty formulations are forecast to grow at the fastest 5.89% CAGR through 2030.
+- By form, conventional formulations held the largest Europe fertilizers market size in 2025, accounting for an 81.2% share, whereas specialty formulations are forecast to grow at the fastest CAGR of 6.2% from 2026 to 2031.

 Europe Fertilizers Market Trends and Insights